A Gift of Dragons: The Smallest Dragonboy

-Published in Science Fiction Tales (1973), ed.
-Roger Elwood, and later in Creatures of the Cosmos (1977), ed.
-Catherine Crook de Camp, Top Fantasy: The Authors' Choice (1985), ed.
-Josh Pachter, and the Get Off the Unicorn collection.
-Also published as a 12 page p/b in 1982 by Dragonhold Limited, Kilquade, Greystones, County Wicklow, Ireland with cover illustration sketch by Linda Albritten as a "special limited convention edition" for Albacon II, the 1983 UK Eastercon (200 copies).
+Published in Science Fiction Tales (1973, edited by Roger Elwood), and later in Creatures of the Cosmos (1977, edited by Catherine Crook de Camp), Top Fantasy: The Authors' Choice (1985, edited by Josh Pachter), and the Get Off the Unicorn collection.
+It was also published as a 12 page p/b in 1982 by Dragonhold Limited, Kilquade, Greystones, County Wicklow, Ireland with cover illustration sketch by Linda Albritten as a "special limited convention edition" for Albacon II, the 1983 UK Eastercon (200 copies).

 "The Smallest Dragonboy" is set during the Ninth Pass.
 It tells of Keevan, a boy who is a candidate for Ramoth's latest clutch in Benden Weyr.
 Keevan is shorter than the other candidates, and is teased about this by Beterli, a boy who has stood for eight Impressions and has not been chosen.
 Keevan works hard but his size downgrades his abilities to most.
 When he overhears some of the senior dragonriders talking about dropping some of the younger candidates from the Impression, Keevan automatically thinks he will be dropped.
 The next day, when shoveling coal, Keevan gets in a fight with Beterli, who says he will be dropped.
 Keevan is badly injured and is assured by Lessa that he will have other Hatchings.
 When the Hatching occurs, Keevan manages to find his way to the Ground and Impresses a bronze dragon named Heth.
 (Note: Later in Pern history, K'van and Heth lead Southern Weyr.)